ewisinski/e3sm_autoencoder/README.md

 This Github repository serves as a data access point for the paper titled "What's in the latent space?
 Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder" by Wisinski et al. (2026).
 Below is a description of what is included within this repository and how to use it.
 Thanks for visiting!

+VAE
+- Jupyter notebook containing code for the $\beta$-VAE model architecture and training.
+The input data is located within the folder labeled 'data'.
+The various hyperparameters are outlined in Table 1 of the paper and can be manipulated to test various architectures.
+- Jupyter notebook for the $\beta$-VAE variance share per latent dimension.
+This code corresponds to Figure 3.

 ## Software and Acknowledgement

 We would like to acknowledge the use of the Derecho system (doi:10.5065/qx9a-pg09) supported by the NSF National Center for Atmospheric Research (NCAR) at the NSF NCAR-Wyoming Supercomputing Center, sponsored by the National Science Foundation and the State of Wyoming.